appztaste/vscode-plugins-cookbook/ex/ex01-hello-world/ex01-hello.md

 ```

 In the fourth line we register our command.
 There are two important parts of
 this line.

 First, a command is being registered using the `registerCommand`
 method on `vscode.commands`.
 We associate a function with the command by passing
 in a function as the second parameter.
 In our callback we call
 `showInformationMessage` on `vscode.window` passing in our message as a string.

 Finally, we store the return of calling `registerCommand` in the `dispoable`
 variable.
 The return from `registerCommand` is an instance of the `Disposable`
 class.
 The `Disposable` class represents a type which can release resources,
 such as event listening or a timer.

-### API References
+#### API References

 [registerCommand](https://code.visualstudio.com/docs/extensionAPI/vscode-api#commands.registerCommand)
 [Disposable](https://code.visualstudio.com/docs/extensionAPI/vscode-api#Disposable)

+### Running The Code

+You can run the example right now because the code generator automatically
+sets the necessary configuration files to tell VS Code how you want to use
+the command.
+Follow the instructions in running-extensions.md to run the
+command.
+If everything worked correctly, you should see `Hello World` display
+in the information bar at the top of the window.